Raneomik/WeatherDashboard/README.md

 # Weather miniApp - small weather widget manager

 Mini AngularJS application.
-It interrogates the [OpenWeatherMap](https://openweathermap.org) API to get a City's current weather and temperature and show them in mini-wigets.
+It interrogates the [OpenWeatherMap](https://openweathermap.org) API to get a City's current weather and temperature and shows them in mini widgets.
 The user is able to manage them (add/remove) at the settings page.

 ### Prerequisites